Community funding / Pūtea penapena

 The Jubilee Trust is administered by CCS Disability Action.
-It offers a general grant, education grants, education scholarships and organisational grants to assist people with physical disabilities living in Auckland, Northland and Whakatane.
+It offers a general grant, education grants and education scholarships to assist people with physical disabilities living in Auckland, Northland and the Eastern Bay of Plenty.

 Wilson Home Trust Discretionary Grant